Man admits killing a mother and two children in flat fire but denies murder | ITV News

-Man admits killing a mother and two children in flat fire but denies murder
+Man admits killing mother and two children in flat fire but denies murder

 A man has admitted killing a mother and her two children in a flat fire last November but has denied their murder.